Icinga/icinga2/doc/12-icinga2-api.md

 ### <a id="icinga2-api-requests-method-override"></a> Request Method Override

 `GET` requests do not allow you to send a request body.
 In case you cannot pass everything as URL parameters (e.g. complex filters or JSON-encoded dictionaries) you can use the `X-HTTP-Method-Override` header.
 This comes in handy when you are using HTTP proxies disallowing `PUT` or `DELETE` requests too.

 Query an existing object by sending a `POST` request with `X-HTTP-Method-Override: GET` as request header:

-    $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: GET' -X POST 'https://localhost:5665/v1/objects/hosts'
+    $ curl -k -s -u 'root:icinga' -H 'Accept: application/json' -X POST -H 'X-HTTP-Method-Override: GET' 'https://localhost:5665/v1/objects/hosts'

 Delete an existing object by sending a `POST` request with `X-HTTP-Method-Override: DELETE` as request header:

-    $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: DELETE' -X POST 'https://localhost:5665/v1/objects/hosts/example.localdomain'
+    $ curl -k -s -u 'root:icinga' -H 'Accept: application/json' -X POST -H 'X-HTTP-Method-Override: DELETE' 'https://localhost:5665/v1/objects/hosts/example.localdomain'

 ### <a id="icinga2-api-filters"></a> Filters